Lochaline - Fishnish

 1998 - 2017: Loch Fyne

-Lochaline: Slipway and pier facing up Loch Aline.
+Lochaline: Slipway and berthing structure facing up the loch, adjacent to the narrow entrance to Loch Aline.
 There is also a small cafe located near to the slipway on the stone pier.
-Vehicles queue back along the access road.
+Vehicles queue back along the access road to a small marshalling area.

 Fishnish: Simple concrete slipway set out into the Sound of Mull.
-Nearby there is a small cafe and toilets for passengers to use whilst waiting for the ferry.
+Nearby there is a small waiting room and toilets for passengers to use whilst waiting for the ferry.
 Vehicles queue back along the road.
-There is also a small car parking area adjacent to the slipway which is used by local service buses for turning.
+There is also a very limited car parking area adjacent to the slipway which is used by local service buses for turning.

 The short crossing from Lochaline, on the Morvern peninsula, to Fishnish on the Isle of Mull was one of the many 'back-door' routes to be started in the 1970s as part of a drive to reduce sea crossing times.
 Before 1973, Lochaline was served by the Columba on the route from Oban via Craignure.
 This journey utilised the old Lochaline pier in the Sound of Mull, however 1973 saw a new crossing started by the appropriately named Morvern.
 She used a new slipway constructed in Loch Aline which was far more sheltered than the exposed old pier in the Sound of Mull - and just as well, for the slipway faced up the loch, meaning a tight 180º turn to get to the berth.
 The Mull terminal was installed at Fishnish, directly opposite Lochaline and only 15 minutes sail away.
 The little Morvern was soon replaced on the route she was named after, by the slightly larger Bruernish, then the Coll and eventually, in 1976 the crossing was placed in the care of its first long term resident ship, the Canna.